danya201272/mini-5keys_2u-sayodevi-e/README.md

 ## Setting up the Keyboard in Bootloader Mode

 To enter bootloader mode, CH552G require connect pin P3.6 to vcc.

-To do this:
-And once press all keyboards after programming
+And once press all keyboards after programming.

 If dont use bootloader,open src/buttons.cpp and delete this or rename buttons.
 ```
 if (btEncActive_s  && bt1Active_s  && bt2Active_s  && bt3Active_s && bt4Active_s)